FGMEMBERS/PC-12/Models/Liveries/Readme.txt

 default

+These liveries were made by : Emmanuel BARANGER 2012

+Thanks to him

+Lions-Air

-These liveries were made by : Emmanuel BARANGER 2010
+These liveries were made by : Emmanuel BARANGER 2012

-Thanks ti him
+Thanks to him